The aether is the hypothetical medium through which light and other electromagnetic waves are supposed to propagate.

 Just because there are more than one equivalent models of describing reality, this does not mean that these models are wrong.

-The argument is saying that you could reject the aether model and be consistent with experiment, but you do not have to.
+The argument is saying that you could choose your favorite aether model never be proved wrong by experiment.
 In some cases, you may want to work with a model that you can actually visualize.
-In such a case, it is good to know that you are not in conflict with experiment.

 A general rule related to the above arguments is that whenever there is a symmetry in nature, you are given extra freedom for your model.
 The observer cannot distinguish between the objects of the symmetry operation, so you just choose one particular object.
 For example, the mirror image of the universe probably behaves in an identical way to the real universe.
 We observers can't even tell which one we are in, because all our measuring equipment is covariant with the reflection.
 But when we make a model of the universe, we don't make two mirrored copies, we just concentrate on one of them, and temporarily ignore the others, though being aware of the symmetry.Interestingly, Einstein later reconsidered his view on the non-existence of the aether.
 It seemed superfluous in the context of special relativity, but in general relativity, it seems inescapable for space-time to have certain local properties.